Performance management of construction suppliers

 - health and safety

-Performance reviews enable the Ministry to understand how our suppliers are performing and how we can improve our processes and systems as Ministry.
+Performance reviews enable the Ministry to understand how our suppliers are performing and how we can improve our processes and systems.

 Each completed performance assessment builds the performance profile of any given supplier and enables both parties to identify areas where performance exceeds expectations or challenges have arisen, as well as trends and opportunities.